Does Salt Kill Fleas? How Quickly? Are Carpet Powders Better?

 A bowl of salt and a pile of spilled salt on a black surface.

+Fleas are a nuisance that can cause discomfort and illness in you and your pets.
 When you see them in your home, you should start trying to get rid of them immediately.
+You can use items in your home as inexpensive, natural flea-control remedies.

 Does salt kill fleas?
 Salt kills fleas by dehydrating them.
-When fleas walk across salt, it cuts through their exoskeleton and dries them out.
+When fleas walk across salt it cuts through their exoskeleton and dries them out.
 Leaving salt on your carpets and rugs for up to two days will decrease or eradicate the population in your home.

 Let’s take a look at how salt works to kill fleas and how effective this method is.

-How Salt Works to Kill Fleas
+How Does Salt Kill Fleas?

+Salt seems like an unlikely flea control method at first since each grain is so small.
 The size is actually a feature that makes it work so well – it’s small enough to hurt a flea.

 Injuring fleas is how salt kills them.
 When the fleas walk across it, it cuts their exoskeleton and leaves them vulnerable.
+Exoskeletons serve as protection for fleas and also hold in moisture.
+Once the exoskeleton is damaged, fleas begin to lose moisture and become dehydrated.

 Salt absorbs moisture, so once the exoskeleton is broken and the flea continues to walk across salt grains, moisture is drawn out at a faster pace, and they soon become dehydrated, which will them.

-How to Use Salt to Kill Fleas
+How to Use Salt to Kill Fleas Indoors

+Using salt for flea control in carpets, rugs, and furniture doesn’t take much effort.
+You do need to consider where to apply it, though.
 It only works when fleas are present and can walk over the grains.
 If you have fleas in your home, look around to spot where they’re hiding.

 Fleas like to cling to people and pets, but they’ll jump off and land in rugs, carpet, and furniture to lay their eggs.
+Rugs and carpets with long fibers are more likely to host fleas because they can hide the eggs more easily.

+Fleas can live longer than you might think and they reproduce at an impressive rate.
 That’s why it’s so important to practice prevention methods and begin elimination as soon as you notice their presence.

-What Kind of Salt to Use
+What Kind of Salt Kills Fleas?

 Ultimately, you can use any kind of salt to kill fleas, but refined household salt that’s ground finely or sea salt will work best.
+You can use whatever is in your salt shaker on the dinner table, as long as it’s not too coarse.

 How to Apply It